LAGEOS (Laser Geodynamics Satellite-I) / LAGEOS-II

 • The International Laser Ranging Service (ILRS) has been formed by the global SLR community to enhance geophysical and geodetic research activities.

 • On May 4, 2016, the LAGEOS-I satellite of NASA was 40 years on orbit.
 It is the first NASA orbiter dedicated to the precision measurement technique called SLR (Satellite Laser Ranging).
-With it, scientists have measured the movement of Earth's tectonic plates, detected irregularities in the rotation of the planet, weighed it, and tracked small shifts in its center of mass.
+With it, scientists have measured the movement of Earth's tectonic plates, detected irregularities in the rotation of the planet, weighed it, and tracked small shifts in its centre of mass.
 10)

 - Small deviations in the satellite's orbit were used to develop early models of Earth's gravitational field.
 Further perturbations in the orbit helped explain how sunlight heating small objects can affect their orbits, including near-Earth asteroids.

-- Built to last, the 411 kg satellite is passive, with no on-board sensors or electronics and no moving parts.
-Its brass core is covered by an aluminum shell that is dotted with 426 retroreflectors, making the satellite look like a giant golf ball.
+- Built to last, the 411 kg satellite is passive, with no onboard sensors or electronics and no moving parts.
+Its brass core is covered by an aluminium shell that is dotted with 426 retroreflectors, making the satellite look like a giant golf ball.
 "LAGEOS is elegantly simple – a ball covered with reflecting prisms," said Stephen Merkowitz, manager of NASA's Space Geodesy Project at the agency's Goddard Space Flight Center in Greenbelt, Maryland.
 "But it set a new standard for laser ranging and has provided 40 years of continuity for these measurements."

 - The precise SLR measurements also made it possible to detect small irregularities in Earth's rotation, caused by the movement of mass in the atmosphere and oceans, and polar motion – the migration of the planet's axis of rotation.
 Ranging to LAGEOS was good enough to reveal small perturbations in the satellite's orbit, which provided the basis for early gravity models of Earth.
 The satellite also was used to detect a rebounding of Earth's crust in regions where it had flattened slightly when ancient ice sheets covered the Hudson Bay area, Finland and Scandinavia.